Round & About Magazine

-Round & About is a monthly regional magazine published by Round & About Publications Ltd. The community-based brand publishes coverage of local news and events along with publishing articles on the home and gardens, health, food, recipes and events.
+Round & About Magazine is a monthly regional magazine published by Round & About Publications Ltd. The community-based brand publishes coverage of local news and events along with publishing articles on the home and gardens, health, food, recipes and events.

 The magazine, delivered by Royal Mail, covers six counties across Southern England: Berkshire, Buckinghamshire, Hampshire, Oxfordshire, Surrey and Wiltshire.
 This coverage has grown to include 31 localised editions reaching a total circulation of 620,166.